nik-base/auto-tfs/README.md

 ## Prerequisites
 This extension operates with TF API provided by Microsoft.
 So, you need either
-1. Have Visual Studion IDE installed or
+1. Have Visual Studio IDE installed or
 2. TeamExplorerEverywhere installed (https://github.com/Microsoft/team-explorer-everywhere)
-> **Note:** Possibly, some other 3rd party tools are also would be work, if they provide the same output and receives the same commands / args
+> **Note:** Possibly, some other 3rd party tools would also work, if they provide the same output and receives the same commands / args

 > **Note (for TeamExplorerEverywhere):** Possibly, works under Linux-based systems and MacOS, but I have no ability to test it

+## Additional Prerequisites
+- Extension would only work for a workspace already mapped on TFS (Preferably mapped as Server workspace).
+- Visual Studio Code - Minimum version requried for extension is 1.58.2.

 ## Installation